liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ---

-To use Kaleo Designer for Java, follow the instructions below for installing the *Kaleo Workflow EE* and the *Kaleo Forms EE* apps.
+To use Kaleo Designer for Java, follow the instructions below for installing the the *Kaleo Forms EE* apps.
 The Kaleo Workflow EE app includes the `kaleo-forms-portlet`, `kaleo-designer-portlet`, and `kaleo-web` plugins.